fubar2/galaxy_tf_overlay/README.md

  * User-controlled command line parameters.
  * Command line construction and how parameters are passed to the script or dependency.

- Many of these require related specific details such as:
+ Many of these involve related choices, including:

   * an internal parameter name
   * a form or file parameter type
   * optional default value
   * user form prompt and help text

+ The tool itself has specific details including:

+  * Help text
+  * Links to related repositories and help
-  * citations
+  * Citations

-to prepare the ToolFactory form to build your new tool and test it with the supplied input data samples.
+#### At job completion

 The new generated tool is installed in the local tools section, but will need a screen refresh to appear.
 Dependencies will already be installed, so it can be used like any other tool and will work the way it will work when installed into any Galaxy server.

 The new tool is installed in the Local Tools menu, ready to try out.
 Seeing the generated form will often make it possible to make adjustments so it's easier to use.
-The "redo" button recreates the ToolFactory form, ready to adjust and rerun.
+The "redo" button ⭮ recreates the ToolFactory form, ready to adjust and rerun.
 If the tool ID is not changed, the old version will be overwritten.

 A collection of tool related files also appears in the history, including a log of the tool test and job run.
 The archive is ready to upload to a toolshed if it is reliable, generalisable, well documented, and useful enough to share.

-### Galaxy UI and output features available for generated tools
+### Galaxy UI and output features available for generated tool forms

-Input files and parameters can be defined as repeatable form elements, if the script or conda dependency is designed to handle repeated parameters such as argparser does.
+Input files and parameters can be defined as repeatable form elements, if the script or the target conda dependency can correctly process repeated parameters such as argparser does.

 Repeated output history files are not available, but a collection is usually a convenient workaround for outputs not needed downstream as the Plotter Rscript example shows.

+Select lists, and the usual numeric and text parameters can be used in forms.
-Numeric and text parameters can be used and passed as argparse (--foo) style or in positional order if necessary.
+These can be passed to the dependency or script on the command line as argparse (*--foo*) style or in positional order if necessary.

-The Repeats example configures an input text parameter as repeating, so the new tool form allows the user to create any number of text strings that are concatenated and returned at run time as a text file, as shown in the example script, using Python's argparser.
+The Repeats example configures an input text parameter as repeating, so the new tool form allows the user to create any number of text strings on the command line, parsed using Python's argparser, concatenated and returned at run time as a text file in the history.

-The select example shows how to build a select parameter into a ToolFactory tool form.
+The Select example shows how to build a select parameter into a ToolFactory tool form.
 Tests will include it.

 All the input example features can be mixed to build the form needed for a new simple tool.